sofathitesh/doconce/doc/demos/tutorial/tutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you use the minted style together with `ptex2tex`, you have to
 enable it by the `-DMINTED` command-line argument to `ptex2tex`.
+This is not necessary if you run the alternative `doconce ptex2tex` program.

 All
 use of the minted style requires the `-shell-escape` command-line
 argument when running LaTeX, i.e., `latex -shell-escape` or `pdflatex
 -shell-escape`.